Skip to main content

 Sunday: Rest (Mandatory)

-I will do a warm up, then 2-3 work sets with a 3-5 minute rest in between.
-I’ll do exercises that I can do at least 5-10 reps of, and build myself up to ~25 perfect reps, before switching to the next exercise and start all over again.
+I will do a warm up, then 2 extremely hard work sets with a 3-5 minute rest in between.
+I’ll start with a hard exercise (<5 perfect reps), and then pick an exercise that I can do at least 5-10 reps of, and build myself up to ~20 perfect reps, before switching to the next exercise and start all over again.
 Usually it will be 2 sets, with the occasional third “drop set” with an easier exercise to exhaust my muscles.

 NUTRITION: